🇩🇰

 🌾

-Outside Copenhagen and Aarhus, restaurant menus lean heavily on traditional smørrebrød and meat-centric dishes.
-Dedicated vegan options may be limited to a side salad or a basic pasta dish requiring modification.
+Outside Copenhagen and Aarhus, menus lean heavily on traditional smørrebrød and meat-centric dishes.
+Dedicated vegan options may be limited to a basic side salad or pasta requiring modification.
 Supermarkets remain reliable even in small towns, so self-catering is the practical fallback for travellers moving through rural Jutland or smaller island towns.

 🏨

-Danish hotel breakfasts are dairy-heavy by default — cold cuts, cheese, eggs, buttered bread, and yoghurt form the core.
-Plant milk is increasingly available but not universal; ask the evening before whether it can be provided.
-Larger chain hotels (Scandic, Radisson) are more likely to accommodate than smaller independent properties, which may have no plant milk at all.
+Danish hotel breakfasts are dairy-heavy: cold cuts, cheese, eggs, buttered bread, and yoghurt form the core.
+Plant milk is increasingly available but not universal.
+Ask the evening before whether plant milk can be provided.
+Larger chain hotels such as Scandic are more likely to accommodate than smaller independent properties, which may have no plant milk at all.

-Butter appears on vegetables automatically, cream is standard in soups and sauces, butter is applied to bread without mention, and cheese is frequently added as a garnish on dishes where it isn't the focus.
-None of this is typically listed on menus because it is considered baseline cooking rather than an ingredient choice.
-Asking about smør, fløde, and ost separately — rather than a general dairy question — is more effective.
+Butter appears on vegetables automatically, cream is standard in soups and sauces, butter is applied to bread without mention, and cheese is frequently added as a garnish.
+None of this appears on menus because it is considered baseline cooking.
+Asking about smør, fløde, and ost separately is more effective than a general dairy question at any traditional restaurant.

 Artisan bakeries are central to Danish food culture, but virtually nothing in a traditional bakery is vegan.
-Wienerbrød, kanelsnegle (cinnamon rolls), and most breads contain butter, eggs, or both.
+Wienerbrød, kanelsnegle, and most breads contain butter, eggs, or both.
 Even items that look plain are typically egg-washed.
-Vegan bakery items exist in Copenhagen's more progressive bakeries, but they are the exception rather than the rule, and unavailable entirely in most provincial bakeries.
+Vegan bakery items exist in Copenhagen's more progressive bakeries but are unavailable in most provincial bakeries entirely.

 Is this ranking right?